Updated: Sep 15

 I loved the back and forth of dialogue - when it’s done right - everyone wins

-I yearned to learn not just how to do it, but like any good educator I wanted to dive into the theory behind it
+I yearned to learn not just how to do it, but I wanted to learn what works and why